 Please click on the + in the top right corner of each questions to view the answer.

 - Air and noise pollution - Pollution is already terrible and C3 will just add to it, creating a toxic triangle in the borough.

 - Extra traffic in the area, we already get people cutting through the borough if there are issues with the current crossing, with C3 it would just encourage more cut throughs.

 - Greenbelt land being built on and developed

 - The current crossing issues that we are all aware of, not being resolved by Option C3, traffic will have increased by the time C3 is finished to the extent that the current crossing will still be above full capacity once C3 is built.

 We hope this list of FAQs, alongside the rest of the website, helps to answer any questions you may have.
-If not then pop over to our Facebook Group and ask away!
+If not then pop over to our Facebook Group, our Twitter account, or send us an email and ask away!